Golf Tutorials

 1. Moment of Inertia (MOI): The Key to Stability

-MOI is a meaure of an object's resistance to twisting.
+MOI (Moment of Inertia) is a measure of an object's resistance to twisting.
 The higher the MOI, the more stable the club head is at impact.
 Imagine holding a barbell with no weights on it.
 If someone pushes one end, it's very easy for you to twist it.
 Now, imagine putting heavy 45-pound plates on each end of the bar.
 If someone pushes an end now, it's much harder to twist.
-Your barbell now has a much higer "Moment of Inertia," or MOI.
+Your barbell now has a much higher "Moment of Inertia," or MOI.

 2. Center of Gravity (CG): The Engine for Launch

-The Center of Gravity, another engineering cornerstone, determines both, launch conditions as well as forgiveness to a great extent.
-There's 1 rule of thumb to remember here -- a low and deep Center of Gravity makes it easier to laung the ball higher and promotes forgiveness.
+The Center of Gravity, another engineering cornerstone, determines both launch conditions as well as forgiveness to a great extent.
+There's one rule of thumb to remember here: a low and deep Center of Gravity makes it easier to launch the ball higher and promotes forgiveness.
 The lower the CG is in the club head, the easier it is to get the ball up in the air.
 This is a game-changer for most amateur golfers who struggle with low, weak shots that don’t carry very far.

-Manufacturers achieve a low and back CG by using a variety of design techniues.
+Manufacturers achieve a low and back CG by using a variety of design techniques.
 For example:

 • Wide Soles: A wider bottom on the club allows more mass to be positioned low and away from the face.